 Their thin, flat bodies and hard shells mean you often need to squeeze them between fingernails or two hard surfaces to kill them.
 Even then, where there is one, many often follow.

-They’re also almost impossible to get rid of without a pesticide treatment.
+They’re almost impossible to get rid of without a pesticide treatment.

-Fleabites exhibit several common symptoms.
+Fleabites have several common symptoms.
 They are very itchy, and the skin around each bite may become sore or painful.
-And you may experience hives or develop a rash near the site of a bite.
+You may experience hives or develop a rash near the site of a bite.

-Additionally, excessive scratching can further damage the skin and potentially cause a bacterial infection in the area of the bite.
+Scratching a lot can further damage the skin and potentially cause a bacterial infection in the area of the bite.

-Avoid scratching if you can, and monitor your bite areas for signs of an infection, including white-topped blisters or a rash.
+Avoid scratching if you can.
+Monitor your bites for signs of an infection, including white-topped blisters or a rash.

-If you have a four-legged furry animal in your home, you probably know exactly where fleas are found.
+If you have a four-legged furry animal in your home, you’ll probably know exactly where you have fleas.

-Fleas prefer to live on your pet dog or cat, but they can also take up residence on another animal, or even you.
+Fleas prefer to live on your dog or cat, but they can also take up residence on another animals, or on you.
 If the population grows, fleas can branch out and begin living in carpets, bedding, or your yard.